vanadium-archive/croupier/README.md

 Due to some issues with mojo_shell, you may occasionally fail to start the program due to a used port.
 Follow the error's instructions and try again.

-Between builds of Mojo and Syncbase, you may wish to clean the app and database info (for rooted devices only) up.
+Between builds of Mojo and Syncbase, you may wish to clean up the app and database info.

 ```
 ANDROID=1 make clean
 ```

-For non-rooted devices, you can manually clear the data of the Mojo Shell app.

 You can also clean credentials instead: